debjyoti0891/QuantumSqRoot/README.md

 =============================

-Written by Srijit Dutta and Yaswanth Tavva

-The default algorithm is described in the paper "Efficient Quantum Circuits for Square-Root and Inverse Square-Root".
+Written by Srijit Dutta and Yaswanth Tavva, as part of internship at HESL, Nanyang Technological Unversity, Singapore.
+The default algorithm is described in the paper, `
+@inproceedings{dutta2020,
+  title={Efficient Quantum Circuits for Square-Root and Inverse Square-Root"}, author={Srijit Dutta, Yaswanth Tavva, Debjyoti Bhattacharjee and Anupam Chattopadhyay}, booktitle={33rd International Conference on VLSI Design}, year={2020}, organization={IEEE}
+}
+`

 We kindly request that anyone using this code to acknowledge this repository and/or the paper on which it is based in their work.